-Keeping your service standards high, online and off, with a top-notch, trained staff will help you pave the way to creating longtime connections with your customers.
+Keeping your service standards high, online and off, with a top-notch, trained team will help you pave the way to creating longtime connections with your customers.

-Here are some ways you can start leveling up your retail store customer service for the future:
+In this post, we’ll look at the ways you can start leveling up your retail store customer service for the future.

 - Train staff frequently on new health guidelines

 - Talk to your customers on a regular basis

 - Personalize the customer experience

 - 10 easy ways your staff can improve the customer experience